Updated July 14, 2023

-|Definition||A balance sheet is the statement of financial position, which consist of details of assets, liabilities and the capital, whether owners’ capital or equity capital.||A consolidated balance sheet is the summary statement of assets, liabilities of parent and its subsidiaries; it also consists of shareholders’ fund of holding and minority interest for subsidiaries.|
+|Definition||A balance sheet is a statement of financial position consisting of details of assets, liabilities, and capital, whether owners’ or equity capital.||A consolidated balance sheet is the summary statement of assets and liabilities of the parent and its subsidiaries; it also consists of shareholders’ funds of holding and minority interests for subsidiaries.|

-|Scope||The balance sheet is a narrow concept as it consists of details of a single enterprise.||A consolidated balance sheet is a wider concept as it consists of details of all group companies.|
+|Scope||The balance sheet is a narrow concept as it consists of details of a single enterprise.||A consolidated balance sheet is a wider concept consisting of details of all group companies.|

-|Consolidated adjustments||There is no need for consolidated adjustments as the statement is a standalone statement.||Consolidated adjustments like the elimination of intra company transactions etc., are to be eliminated.|
+|Consolidated adjustments||There is no need for consolidated adjustments as the statement is standalone.||Consolidated adjustments like eliminating intra-company transactions etc., are to be eliminated.|

-|Pre – requisite||Every organization needs to prepare a balance sheet||A company that owns more than 50% share in other company or business entity needs to prepare a consolidated balance sheet.|
+|Pre – Requisite||Every organization needs to prepare a balance sheet||A company with more than 50% share in another company or business entity must prepare a consolidated balance sheet.|

-|Analysis||A balance sheet is easy to analyse as the format and terms used are simple to understand.||A consolidated balance sheet requires detailed analysis and knowledge of some technical terms to read and understand the balance sheet.|
+|Analysis||A balance sheet is easy to analyze as the format, and terms are simple to understand.||A consolidated balance sheet requires detailed analysis and knowledge of some technical terms to read and understand the balance sheet.|

-|Comparatives||In the balance sheet, comparative data is to be prepared with the previous year.||In preparation for the consolidated balance sheet, there is no need for comparative data with the previous year to be included.|
+|Comparatives||The balance sheet will prepare comparative data with the previous year.||In preparation for the consolidated balance sheet, there is no need for comparative data with the previous year to be included.|

-|Example||ABC ltd holds 25% in XYZ Ltd, then ABC Ltd need not to prepare the consolidated balance sheet as the percentage held is less than 50 %.
-Here only investment in XYZ Ltd is to be reflected in the balance sheet of ABC Ltd., and both the companies only need to prepare their own balance sheets.||ABC Ltd. Holds 52% in XYZ Ltd and 60% in MNP Ltd. Then ABC Ltd, XYZ Ltd and MNP Ltd has to prepare the separate balance sheet of their own, as well as abc ltd, need to prepare the consolidated balance sheet to consist of combined position ABC, MNP and XYZ Ltd along with the separate statement consist of details of subsidiaries.|
+|Example||ABC Ltd holds 25% of XYZ Ltd, then ABC Ltd needs not to prepare the consolidated balance sheet as the percentage held is less than 50 %.
+Here only investment in XYZ Ltd is to be reflected in the balance sheet of ABC Ltd., and both companies only need to prepare their balance sheets.||ABC Ltd. Holds 52% of XYZ Ltd and 60% of MNP Ltd. Then ABC Ltd, XYZ Ltd, and MNP Ltd have to prepare separate balance sheet of their own, as well as ABC Ltd need to prepare the consolidated balance sheet to consist of combined position ABC, MNP and XYZ Ltd along with the separate statement consist of details of subsidiaries.|

-|Relevance||The balance sheet is more reliable for legal and tax compliance and less relevant for the investor if a consolidated balance sheet is prepared.||A consolidated balance sheet is less reliable for the purpose of tax and other legal compliance and more reliable by investors while taking investment related decisions.|
+|Relevance||The balance sheet is more reliable for legal and tax compliance and less relevant for the investor if a consolidated balance sheet is prepared.||A consolidated balance sheet is less reliable for tax and other legal compliance and more reliable for investors making investment-related decisions.|